-When it comes to determining the appropriate number of independent directors to serve a family business, Byrne advises that companies designate an odd number to avoid handing the chairman the deciding vote in every split decision.
-Hasseldieck adds further specifics, suggesting that such boards have at least two independent members, as it can be difficult for a single director to pose an opinion that diverges from that of the family.
+When it comes to determining the appropriate number of independent directors to serve a family business, Boyden's Hertlein and Zay advise that companies designate an odd number to avoid handing the chairman the deciding vote in every split decision.
+Uwe Hasseldieck, Corporate Governance, Family Governance & Strategy Consultant with ILTIS Consulting, adds further specifics, suggesting that such boards have at least two independent members, as it can be difficult for a single director to pose an opinion that diverges from that of the family.

-"The board should begin with two independent members which should then be increased as necessary", advises Hasseldieck.
+"The board should begin with two independent members, which should then be increased as necessary," advises Hasseldieck.
 Cowart provides additional direction, suggesting that while few family businesses start this way, a majority of the board should ultimately consist of external directors.
 This helps ensure that the family can access counsel from this beneficial resource.
 Finally, Ferguson proposes that the chairman be independent, explaining that this composition provides objective insurance against an unforeseen situation demanding emergency succession.